Get organized with a schedule that works

-Support your well-being with a schedule that works and master time management.
+Support your academic success with a schedule that works.

 Why make a schedule?
 Routine helps with focus and maintaining that calm feeling you have when you're, well, calm.
-Planning ahead can help you feel prepared — not scared — for what's next.
+Plus, routine is especially important when learning remotely.

-Grab your day planner, timetable and course outlines, open your Google calendar or favourite calendar app, and start your schedule.
+When you're ready, grab your day planner, open your Google calendar or favourite calendar app, and start your schedule.

 Plot your deadlines and exams too.
-Record everything that counts for marks and how much each is worth for the whole semester — this will help you prioritize projects.
+Include everything that counts for marks and how much each is worth for the whole semester — this will help you prioritize projects.

 Also, mark important dates at SAIT, such as add/drop and withdrawal deadlines, and holidays.